rusty-gunz/gunz-1.5-archived/README.md

 To Build:

 This doesn't use cmake as the refined base does for anyone coming off that.
-To build you'll need to use gunz.sln, matchserver.sln, matchagent.sln, and locator.sln
+To build you'll need to use gunz.sln, matchserver.sln, matchagent.sln, and locator.sln, use encrypt_brz_release_publish and use win32 or x64. x64 is still experimental but seems to work fine.

 Credits To:
 Secrets of The past